Birth Control Hormones: The Shot

 Be sure to tell your doctor about any health problems you have or medicines you take.
 He or she can help you choose the birth control method that is right for you.

-What are the advantages of the shot?
+What are the advantages of using the birth control shot?

 - The shot is one of the most effective methods of birth control.